vojay-dev/airflow-dagventure/README.md

 http://localhost:8080/dagventure/game
 ```

 The game loads your live Dag list and builds the world.
-If the API is unreachable (e.g. running the HTML file outside Airflow), a demo world with 15 placeholder Dags is shown instead.

 ---